Pragati1419/Google-Play-store-App-and-Reviews/readme.md

-Excited to share that I've just completed an EDA (Exploratory Data Analysis) project on Google Play Store analysis using Jupyter! 🚀📊
+ Google Play Store analysis using Jupyter! 🚀📊

 As part of this project, I analyzed a large dataset of apps from the Google Play Store and used Python libraries like Pandas, Matplotlib, and Seaborn to perform various data cleaning, transformation, and visualization tasks.
 I explored different aspects of the app market, such as categories, ratings, reviews, and installs, and gained valuable insights into what makes a successful app.